Counseling for Children

 Audra Dahl, MA, LPC-S

-Professional CounselorAudra joined the Rush Creek Counseling Center in June, 2009.
-She has been working in the counseling field since 2005 and has a passion for working with sexual abuse, depression, anxiety, anger, and codependency.
-She enjoys helping adults and couples work through difficult times, both past and present.
-Audra believes that we are mind, body, and soul and that all three need to be addressed for complete healing.
-She uses an integration of insight-oriented and cognitive therapies and techniques according to the client’s needs and abilities.
-Email Website
+I love being a counselor because it is so rewarding to help people, both individuals and couples, through difficult times, both past and present.
+Helping people work through issues of sexual abuse, depression, anxiety, forgiveness, relationships, and anger is my passion.
+I believe that we are mind, body, and soul and that all three need to be addressed for complete healing.
+I use an integration of insight-oriented and cognitive therapies and techniques according to the client’s needs and abilities.

 Cecily Rodgers, MS, MA, LPC

-Cecily’s counseling methods are empirical, creative, and thoughtful.
-She offers play therapy and sand tray therapy with children and adolescents.
-She often uses music with teens to enter their world and learn more about them.
-Primarily using cognitive behavioral therapy and insight-based methods, she also uses art, bibliotherapy, journaling, and poetry to help clients who are creatively minded.
-Cecily has worked with children, teens, and adults seeking help with anger, anxiety, chronic illness, depression, grief and loss, OCD, PTSD, sexual abuse, sexual assault, stress, and other various difficulties.
-Cecily has worked in a group practice as well as a private psychiatric hospital and she finds it an absolute joy and privilege to help clients work toward growth and change.
-Cecily is doing the work that she loves.
-She has been married for over twenty years and she has two wonderful teenage children.
-She enjoys movies, working out, being outdoors, and spending time with family and friends.
-Both of Cecily’s children were diagnosed with Celiac Disease in 2014 and one of her children has a chronic illness and chronic pain.
-As a result, Cecily understands the implications of long-term chronic illness and pain on the individual and their loved ones.
+My counseling methods are empirical, creative, and thoughtful.
+I often use music with teens to enter their world and learn more about them.
+I primarily use cognitive behavioral therapy and insight-based methods.
+However, I also use art, bibliotherapy, journaling, and poetry to help clients who are creatively minded.
+I work with children, teens, and adults seeking help with anger, anxiety, chronic illness, depression, grief and loss, OCD, PTSD, sexual abuse, sexual assault, stress, and other various difficulties.
+I have worked in a group practice as well as a private psychiatric hospital and I find it an absolute joy and privilege to help clients work toward growth and change.
+I am doing the work that I love.
+I have been married for over twenty-five years and I have two wonderful teenage children.
+I enjoy movies, hiking, being outdoors, and spending time with family and friends.
+Both of my children were diagnosed with Celiac Disease in 2014 and one of my children has experienced a chronic illness and chronic pain.
+As a result, I understand the implications of long-term chronic illness and pain on the individual and their loved ones..

 Justin Ziebarth, MA, LPC